bibinmjose/dsgramner/docs/index.md

     * State -> Math %
     * Correct Math HW -> Math %
     * Correct Sci HW -> Math %
-* Certain features given below consistently stands out and are highly relevant factors irrespective of any subjects considered.
-Hence these features can be considered as a good performance predictors.
+* Features given below consistently stands out and are highly relevant across all subjects considered.
+Hence these features listed below can be considered as a good predictors.
     * Father edu
     * Mother edu
     * Read other books